McKinley Vocational High School: History

 McKinley was formed in 1910 as Black Rock Vocational School.
 It moved into its current address on Elmwood in 1923, which formerly had housed the Buffalo Orphan's Asylum.
 The current building was built in 1966.
-The school is named for former United States President William McKinley, who was assassinated just a few blocks away from where the school in 1901.
+The school is named for former United States President William McKinley, who was assassinated in 1901; he was shot and mortally wounded just a few blocks from the school.

 In 2010, the building began undergoing extensive renovations to add more classroom space and expand its vocational programs.
-The ninth graders were housed at the former School 56 until renovations were completed on the McKinley building.
-McKinley was re-opened to all students in Fall 2012.
+Ninth-graders were housed at the former School 56 until renovations were completed on the McKinley building.
+McKinley reopened to all students in fall 2012.

-On February 9, 2022, a fight after school turned violent, resulting in 14-year-old Sirgio Jeter being stabbed 10 times in his colon, diaphragm and kidneys, and Brad Walker, a 27-year-old security guard attempting to break up the fight was shot in the leg.
+On February 9, 2022, a fight after school turned violent; 14-year-old Sirgio Jeter was stabbed 10 times in his colon, diaphragm, and kidneys, and Brad Walker, a 27-year-old security guard attempting to break up the fight, was shot in the leg.
 Both survived.
 A 17-year-old who went to the school was picked up as a suspect and charged.
-Another 17-year-old juvenile was also taken into custody.
+Another 17-year-old was taken into custody.

+In March 2023, a painting of James Benjamin Parker, the man who attempted to stop President McKinley's assassination was unveiled at McKinley Vocational High School by Reverend William Cobb Jr.